Is My Gastroenterologist Wrong for Denying My Jury Duty Excuse?

 ron in mich

-Hi all i was called for jury some years ago for a child abuse case of native american child in federal court 100 mi. from where i live, i wrote a letter to the court stating i had an ostomy and it would be difficult to sit in court for hours, rejected so i went to first day of selection with 50 others and after the prosecutor gave a summary of the case the judge asked if anyone had a predjudice and some of us raised hands and were each called to the bench to explain, so when it was my turn and told them how my daughters friend who was 6-7 at the time was killed by the mothers boyfriend i was released from the jury.
+Hi all, I was called for jury duty some years ago for a child abuse case of a Native American child in federal court 100 miles from where I live.
+I wrote a letter to the court stating I had an ostomy and it would be difficult to sit in court for hours.
+It was rejected, so I went to the first day of selection with 50 others.
+After the prosecutor gave a summary of the case, the judge asked if anyone had a prejudice, and some of us raised our hands and were each called to the bench to explain.
+When it was my turn, I told them how my daughter's friend, who was 6-7 at the time, was killed by the mother's boyfriend.
+I was released from the jury.

 eefyjig

 I love the concept of being chosen to listen to a case and would typically jump on it.
-Unfortunately, I got called during a period of time where I was leaking for some unknown reason.
+Unfortunately, I got called during a period of time when I was leaking for some unknown reason.
 I imagined I'd be sitting there thinking about my leaking ostomy and not focusing on the case.
 How could I be fair in my assessment when I couldn't even be present to listen to the evidence?
 On the section of the form that said, "Is there any reason you would be unable to do this?" or something like that, I replied, "I have an ostomy that is currently experiencing leakage at times.
-When this happens, I need to tend to it immediately in order to REDUCE THE OFFENSIVE ODOR."
+When this happens, I need to tend to it immediately in order to reduce the offensive odor."
 I was excused.

 gentlejohn